LG 8,000 BTU Smart Window Air Conditioner (LW8017ERSM): Our Verdict

 Pros

-- Impressively quiet operation, especially on lower settings
+- Impressively quiet operation, especially noticeable on the lower fan settings.

-- Strong energy efficiency with ENERGY STAR certification
+- Strong energy efficiency with ENERGY STAR certification and a 12.1 EER rating.

-- Effective dehumidification helps with humid climates
+- Effective dehumidification rate significantly helps in muggy, humid climates.

-- Auto-restart feature after power outages
+- Auto-restart feature seamlessly restores settings after unexpected power outages.

 Cons

-- Condensation drainage requires occasional monitoring
+- Condensation drainage requires occasional monitoring during periods of extreme humidity.

 Performance in Real-World Use